My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 “I wanted to ask something too.”

-“I’m in my final year,” I said carefully.
-“If you could help with part of tuition, not all of it, just enough so I can cut one night shift and finish my internship, I could graduate without falling behind.”
+“I’m in my final year at community college.
+I don’t need eighty thousand dollars.
+I’m not asking for anything close to that.
+But if you could help with part of tuition, just enough so I can cut one night shift and finish my internship, I could graduate without falling behind.”

 The room changed.